 The average individual knows little about obituaries.
 After all, “What do you want on your obituary?” isn’t exactly a hot topic at the family dinner table.
-That said, it is important to know what they are, how they work, and what they should say.
-Whether you become responsible for someone else’s or they become responsible for yours, here is everything you need to know about obituaries.
+That said, it is important to know what they are, how they work, and what is appropriate.
+Many people feel leaving an obituary is a tribute to their life.
+It was once said, “You are not part of history until you are written in the books”.

 What is an Obituary?